rfnaufal/ai-dev-tools-workshop/01_AI-Tools-Overview/README.md

 ## 📚 Topics Covered
-In this module, we learn about vibe coding using chatgpt. for homework we learn about creating todo application using Django.
+In this module, I learned how to use ChatGPT for vibe coding.
+For the homework, I built a simple TODO application using Django.

 # Module 01 – Introduction
 - Install Django